xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 Using [Fountain] you can create a listing component which is really useful to show the entities.
 Either if you choose to have cache support or not, the library provides with a common interface that you can use with less effort!
-So changing or combining both modes both modes shouldn't be hard.
+So changing or combining both modes shouldn't be hard.

-I suggest you to try this component in a MVVM architecture using the repository pattern and then tell me what do yo think!
+I suggest you to try this component in a MVVM architecture using the Repository pattern and then tell me what you think!

 [`CachedDataSourceAdapter`]: https://xmartlabs.gitbook.io/fountain/fountain/cacheddatasourceadapter
 [`DataSource.Factory<*, Value>`]: https://developer.android.com/reference/android/arch/paging/DataSource.Factory